uonafya/jphes-docs/source/approval.rst

 ==============
 How to Approve data
 ---------------------
-1. On the search menu select the reports App, then click on the data approval side menu.
+1. On the search menu select the reports App, then click on the *Data Approval* link on the side menu.

 .. note:: Only CoPs have approval permissions in the platform.